IBM/datascienceontology-frontend/assets/pages/intro.md

 **TODO**: DIAGRAM

 As we have said, the unit type is useful for defining functions with no inputs or no outputs.
-For example, a function $c$ with input type $1$ and output type $X$, declared by the expression tree
+For example, a function $c$ with input type $1$ and output type $X$, is declared by the expression tree

 sexp: Constant definition
 :::
 ["Hom", "c", ["munit"], "X"]
 :::

-is represented as a box with no input ports:
+and is represented as a box with no input ports:

 **TODO**: DIAGRAM